kriskowal/gtor/README.md

 However, this description fails to capture all of the varigated concepts of reactivity.
+Rather, Rx conflates all reactive primitives into a single Observable type that can perform any role.
 As the common paraphrase of Einstein goes, everything should be made as simple as possible, but no simpler.